Golden Onion Casserole

 Golden Onion Casserole with Thyme and Toasted Bread Rounds

-Win-win right?
-I loved this Golden Onion Casserole with Thyme and Toasted Bread Rounds so much I’m sharing it on the Food Network today too…be sure to check out the other recipes from friends at the bottom of the post.
+We loved this Golden Onion Casserole with Thyme and Toasted Bread Rounds so much I’m sharing it on the Food Network today too; this would be a wonderful addition to a holiday gathering.
+I like finding something new on the Thanksgiving table!

 I was asked to highlight a unique way to add a twist to a Thanksgiving classic that family and friends will love.
 Last year I updated a dish for Thanksgiving and it was a tossup between two I wanted to feature.
-I ended up sharing these Baked Mushrooms in a Parmesan Cream Sauce but was sad I had to choose so this year was simple.
+I ended up sharing these Baked Mushrooms in a Parmesan Cream Sauce but was sad I had to choose so this year was simple; my other choice was this Golden Onion Casserole.

-I’ve taken another old recipe and made a few twists and the results in this Golden Onion Casserole with Thyme and Toasted Bread Rounds were stellar.
+I’ve made a few twists and the results in this Golden Onion Casserole with Thyme and Toasted Bread Rounds were stellar.

 Creative Culinary - Wayback Machine

-My blog started in 1995 as a way to simply categorize and share with friends and relatives so I still have some of those simple recipes onboard.
-But no…it wasn’t there.
+My blog started in 1995 as a way to simply categorize and share with friends and relatives so I still have some of those simple recipes onboard; not yet published.
+But…it wasn’t there.
 Then I had a moment of clarity and remembered ‘The Wayback Machine.’
 Have you ever been there?
 It’s an archive of websites and I knew my site was there and this page from May of 2005 saved the day!

 Golden Onion Casserole with Thyme and Toasted Bread Rounds

 Now that I had found the original it was time to update it a bit.
-I’ve modified several things; substituting Swanson® Certified Organic Chicken Broth in lieu of the boullion granules and half of the milk and using white instead of red wine.
-I also added fresh thyme (my herbs are still thriving in Denver’s warm weather!), and a blend of Italian cheeses instead of Gruyere or Swiss because it’s what I had on hand but you can use any of those choices.
+I’ve modified several things; substituting Chicken Broth in lieu of the boullion granules, less milk, and using white instead of red wine.
+I also added fresh thyme (my herbs are still thriving in Denver’s warm weather!), and a blend of Italian cheeses instead of Gruyere or Swiss because it’s what I had on hand but you can use either of those choices.

 I also changed the recipe up a bit for convenience using one pan for everything and eliminating one pot for cleanup.
 And it was perfect.
 Don’t tell but I had some for breakfast.
 English Muffins will never measure up again!